History of St. John's Presbyterian

 The St. John’s Moreton Bay Fig Tree spans approximately 124 feet east to west.
 The City of Los Angeles has declared this tree a Historical Cultural Monument (#19).
-It is also the second largest Moreton Bay Fig Tree in the state, the largest is in Santa Barbara.
+It is also the second largest Moreton Bay Fig Tree in the state of California while the largest tree is in Santa Barbara.

 In 1949 sixty seven individuals from Rancho Park and surrounding communities founded St. John's Presbyterian Church.
 Like the early churches, members also worshipped in private homes as well as the Bundy Theatre (now buried under the Santa Monica Freeway), the Picwood Theatre (which is now part of the Westside Pavilion, Part 2), a furniture store and a carpet store.
 Our current property, 2.56 acres on National Blvd and Military Ave, was purchased in November of 1949 for $45,000.
 Worship was held in temporary quarters on this land for several years.
 The sanctuary building we use today was dedicated on November 25, 1962.